 Anchor Hocking has produced tremendous quantities of both utilitarian container glass (soda bottles, packer ware, etc) and a great variety of glass tableware and cookware for home use (including such popular product lines as “Ruby Red“, “Forest Green” and their “Fire-King” semi-opaque glassware).
 Currently such items as storage canisters, candle holders, and assorted kitchen ware is still being made here in the United States.
 Most of the ware made in the United States is made at the Lancaster, Ohio or Monaca, Pennsylvania plants.
 However, very recently some of the glass marketed by Anchor Hocking has been “outsourced”, i.e. is now being manufactured in factories outside the United States.

-Although the “old” Anchor/H mark was reportedly discontinued circa 1977 in favor of the “new” mark (anchor within a rectangle, shown here, introduced in about 1968), I’ve seen quite recent glassware produced by Anchor Hocking bearing the “old” trademark, so evidently both marks are in use simultaneously, at least on some items.
+Although the “old” Anchor/H mark was reportedly discontinued circa 1977 in favor of the “new” mark (anchor within a rectangle, shown here, introduced in about 1968) some glassware dating after 1977 also carries the “old” mark.

 For a list of Anchor Hocking plant numbers and other info pertaining to bottle bases in use during the 1960s/1970s period (courtesy of Dick Cole, fruitjar.org), click here .